Acceptance testing can be performed by a non-technical person. That person can be your tester, manager or even client.

 Let’s submit this sample form inside the Codeception test:

-From a user’s perspective, a form consists of fields which should be filled in, and then an update or submit button clicked:
+From a user’s perspective, a form consists of fields which should be filled in, and then a submit button clicked:

 To match fields by their labels, you should write a